rohit-kamble1/Machine_Learning/ML-Algorithms/README.md

 # ML-Algorithms
-This repository contains the mathematical impelementation of ML algorithm.
-Later, compare output with scikit learn libray output for validation.
+This repository contains the mathematical implementation of the ML algorithm.
+Later, compare the output with the sci-kit learn library output for validation.